Dimethoxy/Plasma/README.md

 ## Features
 Featuring two distortion modules and three filters, Plasma offers more options than the classic "tone knob" found on other clip distortions.\
 With 10 different styles of distortion and a sleek oscilloscope, you'll have everything you need to shape and create the perfect sound.\
-Don't settle for a standard clip distortion - upgrade to Plasma and take your audio to the next level.

-Plasma comes with
 - 2 distortion modules
 - 3 filters
 - 10 different styles of distortion
 - Oscilloscope for visualizing waveform shaping
 - Color customizable GUI
+Don't settle for a standard clip distortion - upgrade to Plasma and take your audio to the next level.

 ## License
 The source code is licensed under **GPLv3**.